(in photo: Padma II, Yantra Couture gown, captured by Madhu Van Paare)

 This is an introduction into the “Fairytale of the Sun and Moon” body of work displayed in the runway presentation staged at Fashion Week Zagreb in May 2017:

-The healing and harmonising power of practices such as drawing Yantras and Mandalas, vibrating sacred sounds and using colour in therapy, etc. and their application in designing through the practices of Vastu shastra and Feng Shui is quite well known in our world that seems to be entering a future where humans are rather acquainted with the subtle existence of ‘energies’ and the techniques of working with them to create feelings of happiness and wellbeing .
+The harmonising power of practices such as drawing Yantras and Mandalas, vibrating sacred sounds and using colour in therapy, etc. and their application in designing through the practices of Vastu shastra and Feng Shui is quite well known in our world that seems to be entering a future where humans are rather acquainted with the subtle existence of ‘energies’ and the techniques of working with them to create feelings of happiness and wellbeing .

 Such are, for example, the “Mandala of Desires (Blue Lotus Wish Tree)”, designed according to the Goloka Yantra diagram and infused with mantras from the Sri Brahma Samhita: